JacqueLeeMeyer/project3_group4_moviedatabase/README.md

 readme24.png
 ![readme24](https://github.com/JacqueLeeMeyer/project3_group4_moviedatabase/assets/151464511/343bf256-4bc3-462e-bce3-11a479679bd2)

-Load Phase Goals
+## Load Phase Goals

-The goal of the Load Phase was to successfully import all 9 .csv files and create the required table joins in queries needed to demonstrate the movie recommendation engine.
+The goal of the Load Phase was to successfully import all 9 .csv files, create the tables into which we'd import the .csv files, and create the required table joins needed to demonstrate the movie recommendation engine.
 To create a humorous, interactive experience with the SQL database, the team also produced a simple but easy-to-use user interface with SQL Python Connector.
 This allows users to query from the SQL database in Python.

 We used the following query to create the tables we’d designed for the SQL database.